-The subscript $\xi$ signifies the possible gauge dependence, e.g. $\Delta n_\xi = 0 \, (1)$ in Landau-DeWitt ('t Hooft-Feynman) gauge.
+The subscript $\xi$ signifies the possible gauge dependence, e.g., $\Delta n_\xi = 0 \, (1)$ in Landau-DeWitt ('t Hooft-Feynman) gauge.
 Note that the gluon mass $m_A$ itself can depend on the gauge choice.
 Nevertheless, in all cases the physical limit of 2 gluonic degrees of freedom at high temperature (the Stefan-Boltzmann limit) is recovered when we set $m_A=0$, $\hat{\ell}_A = I$ in the perturbative vacuum.

-We next expand the model to include effects of wavefunction renormalizations of gluons and ghosts~\cite{Fukushima:2012qa}.
-Assuming the background field continues to enter like Eq.~\eqref{eq:ktilde}, e.g., when the ghost propagator is modified by
+We next expand the model to include effects of wave function renormalizations of gluons and ghosts~\cite{Fukushima:2012qa}.
+Assuming the background field continues to enter as Eq.~\eqref{eq:ktilde}, e.g., when the ghost propagator is modified by

 the corresponding change in the potential reads